pfalcon/pycopy/docs/library/uio.rst

 data either to arrive or be written - they read/write whatever possible, or signal lack of data (or ability to write data).
-Clearly, this conflicts with "no-short-operations" policy, and indeed, a case of non-blocking buffered (and this no-short-ops) streams is convoluted in CPython - in some places, such combination is prohibited, in some it's undefined or just not documented, in some cases it raises verbose exceptions.
-The matter is much simpler in MicroPython: non-blocking stream are important for efficient asynchronous operations, so this property prevails on the "no-short-ops" one.
-So, while blocking streams will avoid short reads/writes whenever possible (the only case to get a short read is if end of file is reached, or in case of error (but errors don't return short data, but raise exceptions)), non-blocking streams may produce short data to avoid blocking the operation.
+Clearly, this conflicts with "no-short-operations" policy, and indeed, a case of non-blocking buffered (and thus no-short-ops) streams is convoluted in CPython - in some places, such combination is prohibited, in some it's undefined or just not documented, in some cases it raises verbose exceptions.
+The matter is much simpler in MicroPython: non-blocking stream are important for efficient asynchronous operations, so this property prevails the "no-short-ops" one.
+So, while blocking streams will avoid short reads/writes whenever possible (the only case to get a short read is if the end of file is reached, or in a case of error (but errors don't return short data, but raise exceptions)), non-blocking streams may produce short data to avoid blocking the operation.